HarishAtGitHub/harishatgithub.github.com/_posts/2014-07-05-store-storefiles.md

             }
 ```

-In short if the user asks for column-family 1(i.e., group of columns 1,2,3, why should columns family(i.e., columns
+In short if the user asks for column-family 1(i.e., group of columns 1,2,3, why should column family (i.e., columns2
 4 and 5) be even loaded.
 So what hbase did is , it took the regions and it took the columns families in
 it and started viewing it as the fundamental unit of data inside regions.

 **point 2 :**

 Secondly, each region is of huge size .
 So everything cannot be served from memory.
-We need to use some RAM space and rest
-need to stay in disk(this design should enable faster and efficient searching).
+We need to use some RAM space for some and rest need to stay in disk(this design should enable faster and efficient searching).
 Based on the key requested the disk files can be loaded and then searched for the key.

 Based on the above two points the following is known